-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (networkhealth.com) or call customer service and ask for the form.
-(Phone numbers for customer service are printed on the back cover of this booklet.)
+- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (networkhealth.com) or call our member experience team and ask for the form.
+(Phone numbers for our member experience team are printed on the back cover of this booklet.)